 One study, Effect of nibbling versus gorging on cardiovascular risk factors: serum uric acid and blood lipids, compares uric acid in the blood after eating the sane food as three meals or seventeen snacks.
-I cannot agree with the description of three meals a day as “gorging” but the principle of spreading food consumption is valid.
-As this report concludes:
+This report concludes:

 concentration of uric acid was significantly lower during the nibbling period as compared with the three-meal period

 Foods That Cause Gout: Next Steps